Earn your Master of Laws in Taxation at UB.

 Analysis of the techniques used by multiple, related corporations to report income and losses.
 Detailed examination of the consolidated income tax regulations and consideration of other problems encountered by affiliated groups of corporations.
 Additional prerequisite: Corporate Taxation.

-Analysis of the tax treatment of corporations and shareholders in corporate acquisitions, divisions, reincorporations, and recapitalizations, including a discussion of section 338.
-Review of the net operating loss carryover and collapsible corporation rules.
+Analysis of the tax treatment of corporations and shareholders in corporate acquisitions, divisions, reincorporations, and recapitalizations, including a discussion of section 338 and the net operating loss carryover rules.
 Additional prerequisite: Corporate Taxation.

 Basic principles of federal estate and gift taxation, including computation of the taxable estate, inter vivos transfers, transfers in contemplation of death, transfers with retained interests or powers, joint interests, life insurance proceeds, property subject to powers of appointment, the marital deduction, and the unified credit.